-We lease building space under non-cancelable leases in South Easton, MA and lab space in Medford, MA.
+We lease building space under non-cancelable leases in South Easton, MA, and lab space in Medford, MA and warehouse space in Sparks, NV.
 Rental costs are expensed as incurred.
-During 2020 and 2019 we incurred \$182,783 and \$181,106, respectively, in rent expense for the use of our corporate office and research and development facilities.
+During 2021 and 2020 we incurred \$203,367 and \$182,783, respectively, in rent expense for the use of our corporate office, warehouse and research and development facilities.

-Following is a schedule by years of future minimum rental payments required under operating leases with initial or remaining non-cancelable lease terms in excess of one year as of December 31, 2020:
+Following is a schedule by year of future minimum rental payments required under operating leases with initial or remaining non-cancelable lease terms in excess of one year as of December 31, 2021: